Yzhonghua/FileSearchEngineMirror/README.md

 op = somefn;
 ```

+free -> free thing we get from malloc

+free_fn -> complex struct which have pointer inside

+noNp_free -> example : hashmap resize. free the struct while keeping the elements.

 # idea of manage ownership explicitly

 give by passing in as args, or get by return value as args.